soulmachines/sm-web-component/README.md

 ### CSS Reset

-Tailwind includes a (global css reset)[https://tailwindcss.com/docs/preflight].
+Tailwind includes a [global css reset](https://tailwindcss.com/docs/preflight).
 We've disabled this as it will collide with the users website and potentially change the rendering of their UI.
 Tailwind does not support scoping it.
 To get around this we've copied across the css reset and prefixed it with `sm-widget`.
 This way we get the reset styles but it is scoped to our code.

 ### Local development

-Setup your (editor)[https://tailwindcss.com/docs/editor-setup] with the Tailwind extension for autocompletion.
+Setup your [editor](https://tailwindcss.com/docs/editor-setup) with the Tailwind extension for autocompletion.
 For VSCode the extension is called Tailwind CSS IntelliSensePreview.
 By default it will only work when you are within `class=""` or `className=""`.
 We are using a npm library called `classNames` to conditionally apply classes.
 To get autocomplete working within this object you'll need to open your `settings.json` vscode file and add the below snippet.

 ```
 "tailwindCSS.experimental.classRegex": [